 The delivery documents for installment seven in October 1934 list the three plum themes in a preview announcement for the installment due the following month.
 Those for installment eight confirm that the Fan Series woodblock prints for all three plum themes were printed during November 1934 and were distributed November 22, 1934 as installment eight (of twelve).

-Rakusan used the same three theme titles on both sets of delivery documents: 野梅, ya-bai, 'wild plum'; 紅梅, kou-bai, 'red plum'; and 盆梅, bon-bai, 'bonsai plum'.
-These are also the titles of their corresponding 36 Series designs published at the same time.
+Rakusan used the same three theme titles on both sets of documents on the delivery folio envelopes: 野梅, ya-bai, 'wild plum'; 紅梅, kou-bai, 'red plum'; and 盆梅, bon-bai, 'bonsai plum'.
+These are also the original titles of their corresponding 36 Series designs 122, 123, and 124 published at the same time.